There are numerous tools available to us when assessing a race.

 Speed figures can be a very useful tool when rating a race where there is little proven form to go on.
 However, you have to delve a little deeper than simply drawing a direct comparison with the time of another race.
 Are you sure you’re comparing like with like?
 That’s where sectional times come in

-For further depth of time analysis a race can be broken down into sections, often from jump to jump in National Hunt and furlong by furlong on the Flat.
-Some Flat courses have the infrastructure in place to record ‘sectionals’ electronically; others are still a work in progress.
+For further depth of time analysis, a race can be broken down into sections, usually furlong by furlong, although jump to jump in NH racing can be easier if being done by hand Many British courses now have the infrastructure in place to record sectionals electronically. .
 For those that don’t have the technology yet, it’s possible to take sectionals with a stopwatch or a dedicated computer programme, depending on the camera angles that are provided.

 Sectional times are particularly useful for helping understand the pattern of a race.
 For example, a speed figure compares the time of a race with other races on the same card, but solely using the time of one race as a guide to another (often where there is little previous form to go on) can be misleading.
 If the races have been run at different patterns it could be like comparing chalk with cheese.
 If the sectional times tells us the 2 races have been run at a similar pattern, the first race becomes a much better guide to what the form of the other is worth.